gefyrahq/gefyra/README.md

 3) Apply some workload, for example from the testing directory:
 `kubectl apply -f testing/workloads/hello.yaml`
 Check out this workload running under: http://hello.127.0.0.1.nip.io:8080/
-4) Set up Gefyra with `python -m gefyra up`
+4) Set up Gefyra with `gefyra up`
 5) Run a local Docker image with Gefyra in order to  make it part of the cluster.
   a) Build your Docker image with a local tag, for example from the testing directory:
    `cd testing/images/ && docker build -f Dockerfile.local . -t mypyserver`
   b) Execute Gefyra's run command (**sudo password is required**):
-   `python -m gefyra run -i pyserver -N mypyserver -n default`
+   `gefyra run -i pyserver -N mypyserver -n default`
   c) _Exec_ into the running container and look around.
 You will find the container to run within your Kubernetes cluster.
    `docker exec -it mypyserver bash`
    `wget -O- hello-nginx` will print out the website of the cluster service _hello-nginx_ from within the cluster.
 6) Create a bridge in order to intercept the traffic to the cluster application with the one running locally:
-`python -m gefyra bridge -N mypyserver -n default --deployment hello-nginxdemo --port 8000 --container-name hello-nginx --container-port 80 -I mypybridge`
+`gefyra bridge -N mypyserver -n default --deployment hello-nginxdemo --port 8000 --container-name hello-nginx --container-port 80 -I mypybridge`
 Check out the locally running server comes up under: http://hello.127.0.0.1.nip.io:8080/
 7) List all running _bridges_:
-`python -m gefyra list --bridges`
+`gefyra list --bridges`
 8) _Unbridge_ the local container and reset the cluster to its original state:
-`python -m gefyra unbridge -N mypybridge`
+`gefyra unbridge -N mypybridge`
 Check out the initial response from: http://hello.127.0.0.1.nip.io:8080/
-9) Free the cluster up from Gefyra's componentens with `python -m gefyra down`
+9) Free the cluster up from Gefyra's componentens with `gefyra down`
 10) Remove the locally running Kubernetes cluster with `k3d cluster delete mycluster`

 ## How does it work?